wormhole-foundation/wormhole/design/0001_generic_message_passing.md

 	// identifies the block that contains the message transaction).
 	Timestamp time.Time

-	// Nonce of the VAA, meant to be set to random bytes.
+	// Nonce of the VAA, must to be set to random bytes.
 Nonces
 	// prevent collisions where one emitter publishes identical
 	// messages within one block (= timestamp).
+	//
+	// It is not suitable as a global identifier -
+	// use the (chain, emitter, sequence) tuple instead.
 	Nonce uint32 // <-- NEW

 	// EmitterChain the VAA was emitted on.
 Set by the guardian node